EleutherAI/gpt-neox/README.md

 To use this repo please install the latest supported versions of PyTorch with GPU support.

 Additionally, part of this codebase leverages tensorflow-cpu to perform dataloading of TFRecords.
-We recommend creating a virtual environment (to avoid breaking existing tf installations) and install our `reuirements.txt`.
+We recommend creating a virtual environment (to avoid breaking existing tf installations) and install our `requirements.txt`.

 ```
 python -m pip install virtualenv